Collected Works: Art

 Also on Silent Frame

-A blazing comet and outstretched hands feature in this trio of artworks related to the word 'Braille'.
+Activism and inspirational women feature in this trio of artworks related to the word 'Xhosa'.